sagrawalx/teaching/wi24_math106/content.md

 1. Suppose $I, J \subseteq k[x_1, \dotsc, x_n]$ are ideals such that $V(I) = V(J)$.
 Is it true that $\mathrm{HF}_I = \mathrm{HF}_J$?
 Is it true that $\mathrm{HP}_I = \mathrm{HP}_J$?
 1. Let $I = \langle y - x^2, z - x^3 \rangle \subseteq k[x, y, z]$ be the ideal of the affine twisted cubic.
     a.
 Find $\mathrm{HF}_I(s)$ for all integers $s \geq 0$.
 Hint: The given set of generators for $I$ is a Gröbner basis with respect to a lexicographic order, but that is not a graded order!
 You might find it convenient to start by computing a Gröbner basis with respect to graded reverse lexicographic order.
     a.
-What is the index of regularity of $I$?
+Find the Hilbert polynomial, dimension, degree, and index of regularity of $I$.
-    a.
-What is the degree of $I$?
-Note: See exercise 2 for the relevant definition of degree.
 1. This problem is about the zero ideal $\{0\} \subseteq k[x_1, \dotsc, x_n]$.
     a.
 Prove that the Hilbert function is given by $\displaystyle \mathrm{HF}_{\{0\}}(s) = \binom{n+s}{s}$.
     a.
 Explain in your own words why the index of regularity of $\{0\}$ is 0.